uliegecsm/graph-dispatching/README.md

 1. `gcc-OpenMP` uses the `g++` compiler, and the `Kokkos::OpenMP` backend is enabled.
 2. `clang-OpenMP` uses the `clang++` compiler, and the `Kokkos::OpenMP` backend is enabled.
 3. `clang-HPX` uses the `clang++` compiler, and the `Kokkos::Experimental::HPX` backend is enabled.
-   Note that it is built on top of the `clang-OpenMP` image.